PHOTO: Getty Images

 - Your first priority is keeping the children in your care safe.
 It’s important to know the home address and home phone number.
 Make sure you have a list of emergency numbers as well, including:

 - Arrive prepared.
 Great resources to find a babysitter training or safety course include the Red Cross and YMCA of Greater Houston.

 - I recommend all babysitters have first aid skills like CPR.
 Know where the first aid kit is located.
 Hopefully you will never need it, but it is always important to know.

 - Make sure to ask for instructions regarding meal time.
 Do the children have any food allergies?

 - Most importantly, have fun!
 Board games and playing outside are great ways to keep kids active and entertained.

-- Except in the case of emergencies, it is best for you to stay off your phone.
+- Except in the case of emergencies, it is best for you to stay off your phone and other devices.
 Watching kids is challenging enough, you do not need the added distraction.

-- Do not leave children alone and make sure to check on them often when they have gone to bed.
+- Do not leave children alone and make sure to check on them often after they go to bed.

 To learn more, visit American Academy of Pediatrics babysitting reminders.